Jram-Offi/MERN-Basic-Crud-App/README.md

 -> nodemon: A tool that helps develop Node.js applications by automatically restarting the server when files change.<br>

 <h2>Installation</h2>
-To install the project and its dependencies, run:
+To install the project and its dependencies, run:<br>
 **-> npm install**

 <h2>Installing commends:</h2>